UPPMAX/HPC-python/docs/day3/seaborn/README.md

 :::

-- In that documentation, find the software module to load the package.
+In that documentation, find the software module to load the package.
-  If you know how, you may also use the module system

 :::{admonition} Answer: where is the `seaborn` documentation?
 :class: dropdown